textX/textX/docs/error_handling.md

 `TextXSemanticError` is raised.
 Both exceptions inherit from `TextXError`.
 These exceptions are located in `textx.exceptions` module.

-All exceptions have `message` attribute with the error message and `line` and `col` attributes, which show the line and column where the error was found.
+All exceptions have `message` attribute with the error message, and `line` and `col` attributes which represent line and column where the error was found.

 !!! note